Tucson Folk Festival

 Policies

-ALCOHOL: Tucson Folk Festival has two designated beverage areas where alcohol is permitted: Plaza Stage / Food Vendor area at Jacomé Plaza and Presidio Museum Stage.
+ALCOHOL: Tucson Folk Festival has three designated beverage areas where alcohol is permitted: Plaza Stage / Food Vendor area at Jacomé Plaza, North Church Stage, and Presidio Museum Stage.
 No outside alcohol is permitted inside the festival grounds.
 Alcohol sales directly support the presentation of the free Tucson Folk Festival.

 DOGS: Dogs are allowed at Tucson Folk Festival, but the festival can get busy and it is often hot.
 We ask dog owners to exercise common sense and courtesy.
 Consider your dog’s comfort–and that of other’s–first.